 Fresh rosemary sprigs for garnish

-Heat olive oil over medium heat in a skillet.
-Add garlic clove and sauté until fragrant.
-Add garlic scapes and sauté 1 minute.
-Add rosemary sprig and shitake mushrooms and sauté until mushrooms release juices and turn golden brown.
-Add stock and deglaze pan.
-Add soy sauce.
-Add salt and pepper to taste.
-Remove and discard rosemary sprig.
+- Prepare the vegetables: Heat the oil in a skillet over medium heat.
+Add the garlic and sauté until fragrant, about 30 seconds.
+Add the garlic scapes and sauté 1 minute.
+Add the rosemary sprig and shitake mushrooms and sauté until the mushrooms begin to release their juices and turn golden brown.
+Stir in the stock and deglaze the pan and then add the soy sauce.
+Season to taste with salt and pepper.

-Arrange steaks on serving plates or platter.
+- Transfer to a cutting board and let rest for 5 to 10 minutes before slicing.
+Arrange the steaks on serving plates or platter.
 Spoon the shitake and garlic scape stir-fry over the meat.
 Garnish with rosemary sprigs.